batesy112233/CMM-Group-Project---G4/README.md

 ```bash
 pip install numpy scipy matplotlib pandas
 ```
-Spyder is the reccomended IDE to use.
-If using VS Code, Anaconda or Spyder, these are likely already installed.
+If you're using VS Code, Anaconda or Spyder, these are likely already installed.
 ### Running the model

 * Open the project in your IDE
-* Run the file using your IDE's run command
+* Run the file **`main.py`** using your IDE's run command

 ### Expected Result
-* Excecuting main.py should:
+* Excecuting `main.py` should:

     * Load the included wave elevation dataset
     * Process and interpolate the input wave signal
     * Construct buoy and hydrodynamic parameters
     * Perform a time-domain simulation using RK45
     * Carry out mass/damping optimization
     * Check structural acceleration limits
     * Produce visual output files under `buoy_results.png`
+    * Produce a visual output under PLOTS on Spyder
 <br>

 ## Numerical Methods & Implementation

-This project employs sophisticated numerical methods to handle the irregular nature of ocean waves and solve the complex hydrodynamic equations governing buoy motion.
+This project employs the following numerical methods to handle the irregular nature of ocean waves and solves the hydrodynamic equations governing buoy motion.

 | Algorithm | Methodology | Application | Implementation File |
 | :--- | :--- | :--- | :--- |